atefBB/silsilah/readme.md

 Genealogy (Silsilah) application to record our family members.

 ## Features
-This application uses Bahasa Indonesia and English based on `config.locale`.
+This application uses Arabic and English based on `config.locale`.

 ### Logic Concept
 1. A person can have one father